victorclee/tovala-front-end/README.md

 * Client-side MVC.
 This blew my mind.
 It just completely shifted what I learned in bootcamp!
 I am so used to server-side MVC (Rails)
 * SVG Sprites?
 What is it and what does it do?
 * How do I save and load SVG with localStorage???
+* I have not used Angular.js before, but the more I Google, the more I associate Angular with working with SVG.
+What advantages (for this project) do I have in using Angular?
+Do I have enough time to learn Angular??
+* What does D3.js do?

 Raphaël JavaScript Library turned out to be a lifesaver</br>
 https://dmitrybaranovskiy.github.io/raphael</br>